High Protein Pasta Salad With Orzo & Chicken

 High Protein Pasta Salad

-With temps pushing 90+ degrees here in Nashville, I’m craving all the light and healthy meals, and summer orzo salads have been on repeat.
-You can use any shape of pasta, but we’re big fans of orzo in this house.
+With temps pushing 90+ here in Nashville, light summer salads have been on repeat.
 For this recipe, a zesty vinaigrette replaces a creamy dressing, making this dish bright, fresh, and perfect for outdoor gatherings.
-Add this high-protein pasta salad with orzo and chicken to your menu rotation, and enjoy it as a light meal, or pack it up in your favorite meal prep containers for easy work lunches!
+Add this high-protein pasta salad to your summer menu rotation, and pack it into meal prep containers for easy work lunches that don’t need reheating!

 High Protein Pasta Salad

-One of the easiest ways to add a boatload of protein to any pasta salad recipe is to start with protein-packed pasta.
-We love the Banza protein rice, which resembles orzo once cooked.
-An 8-ounce bag has a whopping 49 grams of protein, making this salad approximately 28 grams of protein per serving after all the other ingredients are added.
-You can easily increase that number by adding more chicken!
+One of the easiest ways to add protein to any pasta salad recipe is to start with protein-packed pasta.
+We love adding Banza protein rice to the recipe.
+It resembles orzo once cooked and delivers 49 grams of protein.
+You can easily increase that number by adding more chicken, like my easy roasted chicken thighs!

 Ingredients You’ll Need